 - Are you or they sleeping properly?
-Or do you frequently find yourself held up late?
+Or do you find you are kept up late regularly?

-- Has it had an impact on your diet?
+- Has your diet been affected?
 Does this result in overeating or barely eating full meals?

 - Do you find that you or the individual routinely turns to unhealthy habits such as smoking, drinking or use of prescribed or recreational drugs?